piotrkaczmarek/mini-tweeter/README.md

 This is a demo app developed as a university project (graded 5.0/5.0).
-Based on Micheal Hart's http://ruby.railstutorial.org
+Based on Michael Hartl's http://ruby.railstutorial.org

 Additional features:
 * Rating microposts